AimLight/FizzBuzz-CI-CD/docs/source/PartV.rst

             return "fizzbuzz"
         return str(num)

-Great, let's push and see, that one test has failed:
+Great, let's push and see that one test has failed:

 .. image:: _static/imgs/13_failed_test.png
    :scale: 50 %